Skoda Scala hatchback (2019 - ) review

 How powerful is it?

 The Scala comes with a choice of three petrol engines: two 1.0-litre three-cylinder turbos with either 95 or 115 horsepower, and a four-cylinder 1.5 turbo with 150 horsepower.
-So far, we’ve only tried the 115 horsepower unit, and it’s a little cracker.
+We haven't tried the 95, but the 115 horsepower unit is a little cracker.
 It’s really perky and responsive throughout most of the rev range, so not only does it make the car very easy to drive, it also gives it a very decent turn of pace.
 It stays pretty quiet as well, although you will detect quite a few vibrations from the engine coming through the floor of the car, especially on the passenger side.

 How much will it cost me?